 Hedged positions (While Exiting)

-As you are aware exchange has recently reduced margins considerably for Hedged positions in options and futures which can be checked here, it is important to take care while exiting your hedge position.
+As you are aware the exchange has recently reduced margins considerably for Hedged positions in options and futures which can be checked here, it is important to take care while exiting your hedge position.
 While exiting from Hedge position you are required to First Square off position with higher margin and Then Square off the other leg.
-In case you square off the leg which is hedging your positions margin utilization jumps many fold due to which there can be peak margin shortage in your account.
+In case you square off the leg which is hedging your positions, margin utilization jumps many fold due to which there can be peak margin shortage in your account.

 *If you have a Nifty future Buy position along with One ATM Put Option in that case, you need to square off Nifty Future first and PE later.